-See also California Penal Code Sec.
-289 et. al. regarding sentencing for acts of sexual penetration when the act is accomplished against the victim's will by means of force, violence, duress, menace, or fear of immediate and unlawful bodily injury on the victim or another person.
+Penal Code Sec.
+289 et. al. regarding sentencing for acts of sexual penetration when the act is accomplished against the victim's will by means of force, violence, duress, menace, or fear of immediate and unlawful bodily injury on the victim or another person (see also the provisions regarding sexual penetration of a child).
 "Sexual penetration" is the act of causing the penetration, however slight, of the genital or anal opening of any person or causing another person to so penetrate the defendant's or another's person's genital or anal opening for the purpose of sexual arousal, gratification, or abuse by any foreign object, substance, instrument, or device, or by an unknown object."

-"Sexual battery" is the touching of an intimate part of another person if the touching is against the will of the person touched and is for the purpose of sexual arousal, sexual gratification, or sexual abuse.
+"Sexual battery" is the touching of an intimate part of another person while the person is unlawfully restrained by the accused or an accomplice and if the touching is against the will of the person touched and is for the purpose of sexual arousal, sexual gratification, or sexual abuse.
 "Touches" means physical contact with another person, whether accomplished directly, through the clothing of the person committing the offense, or through the clothing of the victim.
 "Intimate part" means the sexual organ, anus, groin, or buttocks of any person, and the breast of a female.

-California Penal Code: Sec.
+For a complete recitation of the sexual battery laws see California Penal Code: Sec.
 243.4